asherikov/codeincomplete/README.md

 - https://stackoverflow.com/questions/59586537/eigen-gives-wrong-result-when-not-storing-intermediate-result
 - https://stackoverflow.com/questions/55962829/eigen-c-how-can-i-fixed-the-values-after-a-random-matrix-initialization

+Another possible side-effect of using `auto` with `Eigen` is performance
+degradation: `auto mat3 = mat2 * mat1` here `mat3` is an expression rather than
+a result of multiplication – it is going to be reevaluated every time it is used in the code.

 Sometimes `auto` is encouraged to avoid typing long typenames, e.g., `std::map<std::string, std::pair<int, std::string>>::const_iterator`.
 This is a wrong solution to this problem: